How can we help you today?

 How to fix a 400 bad request error: Step-by-step

-Start with the simplest steps first and work your way down.
-In many cases, the issue is resolved early, and you won’t need to try every option other than these six steps:
+Start with the simplest troubleshooting steps first and work your way down.
+In many cases, the issue is resolved early, and you won’t need to try every option.
+Since a 400 bad request error often starts with the browser, URL, cache, extensions, or device, it helps to test the easiest browser-side fixes before looking for website or server-side issues.

 1. Double-check the URL